Free Online Resources

 The British Newspaper Archive

 Discover history as it happened with access to hundreds of historic newspapers from all over Britain and Ireland dating from 1700 onwards with our subscription to the British Newspaper Archive.
-A number of East London newspapers are included in their collections, including:
+Their collections feature several East London newspapers, including:

 - East London Observer (1857-1928, with plans to continue adding issues up to 1944)